suroline/alexa_netflix/README.md

 > <h4>Confirmed Reservation page</h4>

-The page that user finally finish the tesk.
-After complete the tesk, voice-bar go back to where it was and tell user to call back anytime when user need another help.
+The page that user finally finish the task.
+After complete the task, voice-bar go back to where it was and tell user to call back anytime when user need another help.

 ![ticket](https://user-images.githubusercontent.com/37642778/49841811-5ede1a00-fdfc-11e8-816c-69dadbb25582.png)